How to register and use the VAT Mini One Stop Shop (VAT MOSS) to report and pay VAT due on sales of digital services to consumers in the EU.

 - quote your group’s UK VAT registration number

-If any of your group members have establishments or are based in other member states, they can’t include sales they’ve made in those countries on the group’s UK VAT MOSS Return.
+If any of your group members have fixed establishments in,or are based in other member states, these should register for VAT MOSS in the member state where they are established.

-If you need information on the sales you can include on a group’s UK VAT MOSS Return, email HMRC for advice.
+If you need further information on VAT groups within VAT MOSS, please email HMRC for advice.

 You must register for VAT MOSS by the 10th day of the month after your first digital service sale.
 For example, if your first sale of digital services is on 8 January 2015, you must register by 10 February 2015.
 Your VAT MOSS registration will be backdated to 8 January, the date of your first sale.